open-AIMS/ereefs-documentation/README.md

 ### Robust job execution and AWS Spot Instances
-The AIMS eReefs Platform uses features of the AWS cloud infrastructure to dynamically adapt the number of active servers based on the current load.
-When all processing is complete the number of active servers shrinks to a few small servers that maintain the always on services (database and the THREDDS).
+The AIMS eReefs Platform uses features of the AWS cloud infrastructure to dynamically adapt the number of active servers based on the current load. **JJ: which AWS service manages this?** When all processing is complete the number of active servers shrinks to a few small servers that maintain the always on services (database and the THREDDS).
 This dynamic scaling of services significantly reduces the server costs of the system as it allows high peak computing performance without needing to pay for idle servers during quiet periods.
 Additionally, the system is robust to server failures, so that if a job to process a given data or visualisation